Waiviogit/waivio/README.md

 Just use prettier and adhere ESLint recomendations.

 ## Git conversation
+You need checkout branches and create pull request _only_ for `dev`

 Branch names should be prefixed with `tech/`, `feature/` or `bugfix/` followed by ticket number from Jira, dash and a few descriptive words.